hermeznetwork/docs/docs/developers/coordinator.md

 At this point, you can stop the mock server if it is still running, and re-launch the coordinator as we saw in the previous section.
 The new prover will be running at http://localhost:9080 (or at the configured URL), and the two endpoints are `/status` and `/input`

+## Launching a Price Updater
+Price Updater service is used to consult and updater the tokens and fiat currency used by Hermez Node.
+Once Hermez Node has been deployed, the Price Updater service can be deployed.
+Follow [instructions](../developers/price-updater.md) to set up the Price Updater service.

 ## Launching a Synchronizer Node
 In synchronizer mode, the node is capable of keeping track of the rollup and consensus smart contracts, storing all the history of events, and keeping the rollup